mrkaleArduinoLib/gbj_twowire/README.md

 <a id="setDelay"></a>
 ## setDelaySend(), resetDelaySend(), setDelayReceive(), resetDelayReceive()
 #### Description
-The particular method sets or erases delay for waiting before subsequent sending or receving transaction until that time period expires from finishing that previous transaction.
+The particular method sets or erases delay for waiting before subsequent sending or receving transmission until that time period expires from finishing that previous transmission.
-- In order not to block system, the method does not wait after a transaction, but before transactions for delay expiring.
+- In order not to block system, the method does not wait after a transmission, but before transmissions for delay expiring.
 It gives the system a chance to perform some tasks after communication on the bus, which might last the desired delay, so that the method does not block the system uselessly.

 #### Syntax
     void setDelaySend(uint32_t delay);